Overview

 Rigid resin is a strong engineering plastic that is formed with UV light.
 Its raw state before printing is in liquid form as with all light based 3d printing resins.
 It has properties that we have found are suited well for a range of difficult geometries including forms prone to warping.

-We normally apply a wall thickness of 3mm giving it more then adequate strength.
-Typically this resin is best suited to applications where fine detail and surface quality is most important.
-If you want a 3d print that most closely represent a real injection molded consumer product then this is the material for you.
+We normally apply a wall thickness of 3mm giving it more than adequate strength.
+Typically, this resin is best suited to applications where fine detail and surface quality is most important.
+If you want a 3d print that most closely represent a real injection moulded consumer product then this is the material for you.

 Properties